naslabsec/naslabsec.github.io/content/writeups/php-notes.md

 	ptr->free -= total_size;
 	return 0;
 }

+// ...

 {{< /code >}}

 And here we go.
 We can use arbitrary write to place `";` in the last read/write segment of ld, craft a fake chunk and get all leaks we need to exploit PHP.
 After obtaining a leak of ld, we can calculate all other addresses as offset and inside the segment, there are even a heap and stack (environ) leaks.

 ### One/1000000 gadget

-During my tests, one weirdness caught my attention: the phpversion() function.
-Debugging the execution, I found that it was called by a virtual table defined on the heap at offset *0x80238*.
+During my tests, one weirdness caught my attention: the `phpversion()` function.
+While debugging the execution, I discovered that the address of this function is stored in a virtual table located on the heap, and this function resides at offset *0x80238*.
 After I got the heap leak, I tried to overwrite that address with a one-gadget, but with no luck...

 So, we can use the classic ret2libc technique to gain a shell by overwriting the saved RIP of the `zend_execute` function with the following ROP chain: